 - Swap Chocolate Chips: Try white chocolate chips or butterscotch chips for a fun variation.
 They add sweetness and a bit of a caramel-like taste.

-- Color the Frosting: For a festive Halloween look, use orange food coloring in the frosting instead of black.
+- Color the Frosting: For a festive Halloween look, use orange food colouring in the frosting instead of black.
 You can also try green or purple royal icing to make the spiderweb design pop.

 To make spider webs on cupcakes, pipe three to four concentric circles of melted chocolate or icing on top of the cupcake.
 Use a toothpick to drag lines from the centre outward to create the web effect.
 Let the design set before serving.
 This technique works well for Halloween treats and adds a fun touch to any dessert.